abooij/wiwikwlhott/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-What I wish I knew when learning HoTT
+What I Wish I Knew When Learning HoTT
 =======================================

+Auke Booij

 This document is intended to refer to concepts one may not be aware of on a first reading of the HoTT book, and give a crude, possible